 🍴 Serving suggestions

-They're also great with creme fraiche chicken, slow cooker pork chops, or easy sausage casserole for an easy midweek meal!
+They're also great with creme fraiche chicken, slow cooker pork chops, or easy sausage casserole for an easy midweek meal.

-Don't forget to check out my pan fried Brussels sprouts too!
+Don't forget to check out my pan fried Brussels sprouts too.

 📖 Variations

-- Roasted Brussels Sprouts with Bacon - swap the chorizo for bacon.
+- Swap the chorizo for bacon.

-- Roasted Brussels Sprouts with Balsamic and Honey - drizzle over 1 tablespoon of balsamic vinegar and half a tablespoon of honey 5 minutes before the end of cooking.
+- Drizzle over 1 tablespoon of balsamic vinegar and half a tablespoon of honey 5 minutes before the end of cooking.

 - Make them vegetarian-friendly and leave out the chorizo.